Call now in confidence immediate help & advice 24/7

 Chlordiazepoxide is another drug commonly used for a medically-assisted detox.

-Following a successful detox, patients will undergo forms of a behavioural intervention to encourage long-term abstinence.
-Of these, Contingency Management is an optimal treatment for heroin use disorders and is used by many leading rehabs.
+Following a successful detox, patients will undergo forms of behavioural intervention to encourage long-term abstinence.
+Of these, Contingency Management is an optimal treatment for heroin use disorders and is used by many leading drug and alcohol rehab centres.

 Patients are given rewards to reinforce positive behaviour in alignment with the requirements of their treatment programme.
 Usually, they’ll receive a voucher for each drug-free urine sample that’s provided, which can be exchanged for movie passes, food items, and other activities.

-Overcome your heroin addiction with the help of a rehab in Cardiff today by calling us on 0800 088 66 86
+Overcome your heroin addiction with the help of a drug and alcohol rehab in Cardiff today by calling us on 0800 088 66 86

-How Do I Access Cannabis Rehab in Cardiff?
+How Do I Access Cannabis Treatment at Drug and Alcohol Rehab in Cardiff or near Cardiff?

 Owing to its growing popularity, many people are led to believe that cannabis is completely non-addictive.
 While some strains of cannabis can have certain benefits in moderate doses, the number of people developing harmful cannabis addictions continues to rise.